 How do ideas for MEC-label products happen?
 Sometimes it starts with a challenge from a designer to the materials team, asking for a more breathable or packable or lightweight or all-of-the-above version of an existing product.
 Other times it starts with a new, exciting material that shows major potential for use.
 Regardless of how an idea sparks, the final product you see has been developed with performance and sustainability in mind.

 It usually takes 18 months to two years for something to go from an idea to a real item you can buy.
 That may seem longer than expected, but MEC isn’t geared toward fast fashion.
-Instead, we focus on crafting well-made pieces with thoughtfully chosen materials that give solid value to members.
+Instead, we focus on crafting well-made pieces with thoughtfully chosen materials that give solid value.

 Our materials team goes to textile mills in Japan, Taiwan, Korea, Turkey, the US, Italy and Thailand to see what’s new, and have even visited farmers growing the organic cotton we use.
 Textile suppliers also come to our Head Office, and the materials team is known to bring their microscopes to meetings to get a close look at fabrics.